ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * CDDL for each claim no longer in a separate sub section

-* Consistent use of terminology from RATS architecture
+* Consistent use of terminology from RATS architecture document

+* Consistent use of terminology from CWT and JWT documents

 * Remove operating model and procedures; refer to CWT, JWT and RATS architecture instead

+* Some reorganization of Section 1

 * Moved a few references, including RATS Architecture, to informative.